Young Enough: Critical reception

 Marcy Donelson at AllMusic gave the album four out of five stars, writing that "Ultimately, Young Enough outshines a promising debut, delivering a steady mix of summery earworms and angst."
 Jon Dolan of Rolling Stone called it "the mark of a band deepening the feelings of real personal struggle beneath the churning guitars and sheer melodies."
 At Pitchfork, reviewer Quinn Moreland gave the album an 8.0/10, writing that "It's also not uncommon for bands to lose their lyrical sincerity within a newfound over-produced sound.
 On Young Enough, Charly Bliss walk this thin line gracefully."
 Stereogum designated it their Album of the Week, with writer Tom Breihan, extolling the release as "sound[ing] the way major-label debuts used to sound [...]
-Charly Bliss have figure out how to make polished, hooky rock music that radiates energy and life, something of a lost art these days."
+Charly Bliss have figured out how to make polished, hooky rock music that radiates energy and life, something of a lost art these days."

 Ben Salmon at Paste said that "Young Enough introduces new moods and textures without tamping down the band’s irrepressible likeability."